Coordinate Systems in Trimble GIS Workflows

 - What is Trimble doing to solve these problems?

-We’ll take a look at what we are doing to solve these problems in the context of the new release of TerraFlex, the Trimble Connect Map Viewer, and Trimble Positions Desktop.
+We’ll take a look at what we are doing to solve these problems in TerraFlex, the Trimble Connect Map Viewer, and Trimble Terra Office add-in for ArcMap.